SenthilNayagan/senthilnayagan.net/src/_pages/about.md

 layout: about
 ---

 Hello!
 I’m **Senthil Nayagan**, hailing from **India**, a land of vibrant software engineers.
 I am a seasoned IT professional with years of experience in designing and building complex business solutions.
 I’ve been working in the ever-evolving world of Data Engineering for the past few years.

+<img src="/assets/images/logo/profile.png" alt="Senthil Nayagan" class="author">

 If I were to describe myself in a few words, I would say that I am a Data Engineer by profession and a Rustacean by interest.
 When I’m not immersed in data or coding, you can find me sharing insights and explorations on my tech blog, where I connect with fellow enthusiasts and curious minds.

-<img src="/assets/images/logo/profile.png" alt="Senthil Nayagan" class="author">

-In my writing, you’ll notice that I prefer to use “we,” “us,” and “our” instead of “you” and “your.”
-This choice is intentional and reflects my desire to create a more engaging and inclusive atmosphere.
-By using “we,” I aim to cultivate a sense of community and shared experience.
-I believe that learning and exploring these topics is a journey we embark on together, and this inclusive language helps build a connection, making us feel like we’re part of a collective effort.

-Together, we can delve into complex subjects, solve challenging problems, and celebrate our progress.
-Let’s learn and grow as a community, supporting each other every step of the way.

 ### Open-source software (OSS) and the community